mtlynch/minimal-mistakes/_posts/2017-02-14-greenpithumb.md

 {% include base_path %}

-## Overview
+# Overview

 I've been playing with [Raspberry Pis](https://www.raspberrypi.org/products/) for a while and I've been wanting to take on Pi project that is a bit more hardware-focused.
 I'd also been interested in getting a plant in my apartment, but I didn't want to have to water it every day.
 Then I realized I could probably program my Pi to automate it.
-My friend Jeet is learning Python, so we decided to work together on this project together.
+My friend [Jeet](https://github.com/JeetShetty) had just started learning Python, so we decided to work together on this project together.

-## What is GreenPiThumb?
+# What is GreenPiThumb?

-## Why make another Pi-powered gardening bot?
+# Why make another Pi-powered gardening bot?

 Many other Pi enthusiasts have created Pi-powered gardening bots.
 I searched around for tutorials for similar projects and I noticed that a lot of them had a few shortcomings:

 * They assume a background in electronics hardware
 * The code is not easily extendible

 Naturally,

 I'm a professional software developer, so I see unit tests as a hard requirement for any polished software project.
 Also, this was partly a learning exercise for my friend who was learning to code, I wanted to follow all the practices I'd follow if I was producing commercial software.
 As such, GreenPiThumb features: